Mathwell/sinatra-HHC/README.md

 3. Patients’ data.
 Patients can be added, viewed, modified and deleted.
 Patient’s information is only accessible to the nurse that is assigned to the patient.

 Install instruction?
-To use this app, just clone this repo: https://github.com/Mathwell/sinatra-HHC.
-And then execute:$ bundle install
+To use this app, just clone this [repo](https://github.com/Mathwell/sinatra-HHC) And then execute:$ bundle install

 Step 1) Run: rake db:migrate